5 Days Private Beijing Tour

 Day 2 Visit Tiananmen Square, Forbidden City, National Museum & Temple of Heaven

-Afterwards, we will visit the Temple of Heaven a few miles away.
-The largest sacrificial building complex that ever existed in China or even on earth, this will be the most divine site throughout your Beijing tour, because you’ll learn that the place was for ancient emperors to offer sacrifices to God of Heaven for good harvests.
-Also, you’ll marvel at its engineering achievements.
-For example, on the central circular stone of the Circular Mound Altar, give it a shout, and you’ll be immersed in the echoes from all directions, a result of its exceptional acoustics.
-It’s time for us to transfer you back to hotel.
-Hope you have a wonderful time today.
+Afterward, move to the Temple of Heaven, the largest sacrificial building complex that ever existed in China or even on earth, constructed for ancient emperors to offer sacrifices to the God of Heaven for good harvests.
+After admiring the iconic Hall of Prayer for Good Harvests, walk south to stand on the central circular stone of Circular Mound Altar, give it a shout, and you’ll be immersed in the echoes from all directions, a result of its exceptional acoustics.
+At the end of the visit, the guide will escort you back to your hotel.

 Meals: Western buffet breakfast

-Afterwards, we will visit the Temple of Heaven a few miles away.
-The largest sacrificial building complex that ever existed in China or even on earth, this will be the most divine site throughout your Beijing tour, because you’ll learn that the place was for ancient emperors to offer sacrifices to God of Heaven for good harvests.
-Also, you’ll marvel at its engineering achievements.
-For example, on the central circular stone of the Circular Mound Altar, give it a shout, and you’ll be immersed in the echoes from all directions, a result of its exceptional acoustics.
-It’s time for us to transfer you back to hotel.
-Hope you have a wonderful time today.
+Afterward, move to the Temple of Heaven, the largest sacrificial building complex that ever existed in China or even on earth, constructed for ancient emperors to offer sacrifices to the God of Heaven for good harvests.
+After admiring the iconic Hall of Prayer for Good Harvests, walk south to stand on the central circular stone of Circular Mound Altar, give it a shout, and you’ll be immersed in the echoes from all directions, a result of its exceptional acoustics.
+At the end of the visit, the guide will escort you back to your hotel.

 Meals: Western buffet breakfast